Mahmood-Hoseini/NoLoGo/README.md

 - torchvision 0.6.0

 ## Logo detection using YOLOv5

+**Preparing Dataset**: Once you get the labeled OpenLogo dataset, generate annotations in YOLO format (see this [notebook]()), and divide it into 80% training set, 10% validation set, and 10 % in the testing set.

 ## Generative image inpainting
 A PyTorch reimplementation for the paper [Generative Image Inpainting with Contextual Attention](https://arxiv.org/abs/1801.07892) according to the author's [TensorFlow implementation](https://github.com/JiahuiYu/generative_inpainting).